sez11a/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 ## Get Document Content

 `Document` content is encoded in Base64 and embedded in the `Document`'s `nestedFields`.
-You can get the content by executing the following curl or Java command.
+You can get the content by executing the following cURL or Java command.
 Replace `1234` with the `Document`'s ID.

 ### Document_GET_ById_ContentValue.sh